 Quote from previous program participant: “Overall, I absolutely adored this experience!
 I have loved living at Mt.
 Ida and working in Boston.
 I found my internship experience to be informative and incredibly beneficial for my future endeavors.
 It is all I had wanted and then some.”

-Here’s a photo of the cohort on a site visit to Boston Magazine.
+Here’s the first cohort on a site visit to Boston Magazine.
+And here’s the second cohort at TripAdvisor.

 SBS Alums – interested in hosting a student?